xibosignage/xibo-manual/source/en/install_docker.md

 run the commands indicated on the latest release.

 ### Windows
-There are 2 Docker products for 64 bit Windows, For Windows and Toolbox.
+There are 2 Docker products for 64 bit Windows, "Docker for Windows" and " Docker Toolbox".
 Either of these options come with Docker Compose and are compatible with [[PRODUCTNAME]].

 #### Docker for Windows
 Docker for Windows requires Windows 10 Professional 64 bit to run.
 It leverages Microsoft HyperV to run your Docker